alexzk1/astroed/README.md

 * lua editor - made LUA text editor with autocomplete, highlights, indents.
 * zoomable preview of original image
 * EXIF reading from JPEGS
+* smooth scroll/preview, fast scroll with HDD (magnetic) + i7 cpu + 8Gb ram of 33000 jpeg pictures 20MPx each (half of them are frames from videos, so less resolution, but encoder used, also smooth in backward scroll)

 TODO / Ideas:
 * lua project - everything user do must be logged and saved as LUA code.
 And can be "replayed" using this code.